Logo

 Tom Tugendhat advocated giving the FCO greater powers to determine overall foreign policy strategy.

-Tom Tugendhat is considered by some to be a China hawk in the British Parliament, alongside Bob Seely and Sir Iain Duncan Smith.
+Tom Tugendhat is considered to be a China hawk in the House of Commons, alongside Bob Seely and Sir Iain Duncan Smith.

 On Twitter, Tom Tugendhat said that this was sent by the Chinese authorities to threaten him, though this was not independently verified.